PacktPublishing/Vue.js-3.0-Cookbook/chapter-09/9.4/README.md

-# 9.4 - Creating a user on the Application
+# 9.4 - Creating the AWS Amplify Driver on your application

 A Quasar Framework App